 The nomination committee works on the basis of a set of "Instructions for the nomination committee" adopted every year by the Board of Directors and reports back to the Board on the results of its work.
-The nomination committee consists of members Joachim Cato (chair), representing Demeter Finance Sarl, a significant shareholder in DDM Holding AG; Mattias Ledunger, representing Praktikertjänst, a significant shareholder in DDM Holding AG, and Torgny Hellström.
-The committee held seven meetings during the year.
+The nomination committee consisted of Joachim Cato (chair), and Torgny Hellström until the EGM on 30 August 2019, when Torgny Hellström was replaced by Jörgen Durban.
+The committee held two meetings during the year.